thegetty/intrometadata/source/glossary.html.md

 computer program

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a <span class="Helv-Lt-Std-Bold-Cond">program</span>.
+Also called a <span class="Helv-Lt-Std-Bold-Cond">program</span>.
 A specific set of instructions for ordered operations that result in the completion of a task by the computer; a computer program consists of <span class="Helv-Lt-Std-Bold-Cond">computer code</span>.
 While the program is technically a type of data, computer programs are generally considered as separate from the data to which they refer (e.g., data would be the terms, scope notes, etc., in a vocabulary record).
-An <span class="Helv-Lt-Std-LT-Cond-Ital">interactive</span> program acts when prompted by an action or information supplied by a user; a <span class="Helv-Lt-Std-LT-Cond-Ital">batch</span> program automatically runs at a certain time or under certain conditions and then stops after the task is completed.
-A program is written in a <span class="Helv-Lt-Std-Bold-Cond">programming language.</span> <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">processing.</span>
+An interactive program acts when prompted by an action or information supplied by a user; a batch program automatically runs at a certain time or under certain conditions and then stops after the task is completed.
+A program is written in a <span class="Helv-Lt-Std-Bold-Cond">programming language.</span> See also <span class="Helv-Lt-Std-Bold-Cond">processing.</span>

 computer system <span class="Emphasis">See</span> system<span class="Strong">.</span>

 conceptual data model

 An abstract model or representation of data for a particular domain, business enterprise, or field of study, independent of any specific software or information system.
-Usually expressed in terms of entities and relationships. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">logical data model.</span>
+Usually expressed in terms of entities and relationships.
+See also <span class="Helv-Lt-Std-Bold-Cond">logical data model.</span>

 content object

 In the context of a database, any entity that contains data.
 A content object can itself be made up of content objects.
-For example, a journal is a content object made up of individual journal articles, which are themselves content objects. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">information object.</span>
+For example, a journal is a content object made up of individual journal articles, which are themselves content objects.
+See also <span class="Helv-Lt-Std-Bold-Cond">information object.</span>

 controlled vocabulary